 - Offers free chargeback protection (for up to $250) to users.

-Having a powerful, versatile payment gateway on your WooCommerce powered store can help you deliver better user experience and increase your likelihood of successfully completing transactions.
+Having a powerful, versatile payment gateway on your WooCommerce powered store can help you deliver a better user experience and increase your likelihood of successfully completing transactions.
 Let’s quickly recap the main factors you should consider when choosing a payment gateway:

 - If you’re looking for a cost-effective payment gateway then you’re better off going with PayPal or Stripe.
 The WooCommerce extensions for both options are available for free and you’re only charged a transaction fee.